flux-framework/flux-core/doc/man1/flux-job.rst

 .. program:: flux job cancel

 One or more jobs by may be canceled with ``flux job cancel``.
-An optional message included with the cancel exception may be provided via the *-m, --message=NOTE* option or after the list of jobids.
+An optional message included with the cancel exception may be provided via the :option:`--message=NOTE` option or after the list of jobids.
 The special argument *"--"* forces the end of jobid processing and can be used to separate the exception message from the jobids when necessary.

 .. option:: -m, --message=NOTE